MaximusMathews/mmathe26.github.io/docs/index.md

 # Welcome to my personal website for EGR314

-This website will be used to showcase the various different assignments completed in class.
+This website will be used to showcase the various different assignments completed in class